cyb0rgdoll/wsldebiansetup/README.md

     # in my case
     wsl --set-version Ubuntu 2

- install for Windows are: VSCode and git for Windows.
+## VSCode and git for Windows

 Remember to set the autocrlf setting to input for git.
 VSCode handles it well.
 Open a terminal in Windows!

     git config --global core.autocrlf input